danieljprice/splash/docs/main.rst

    First stage in the star formation figure tutorial: a simple render plot of density

+The main thing to note is the limits on the colour bar (extending from :math:`0` to :math:`10^{7}` on a linear scale) which is the main source of all the blackness.
+Moving the cursor over the colour bar and pressing ‘l’ for log produces :numref:`fig:starpart1b` — a vast improvement!

 .. figure:: figs/starpart2.png
    :alt: star formation tutorial part 1b
    :name: fig:starpart1b
    :width: 50.0%

-   With a log axis after having placed cursor over colour bar and pressed ‘l’ (right)
+   With a log axis after having placed cursor over colour bar and pressed ‘l’

 For this visualisation we will eventually want the data in physical units rather than code units.
 For the sphNG read these units are already